AndersAskeland/P-File-repair/README.md

 Currently, the software only works with v.
 28 files.
 If you encounter this problem with other files and wish to use this software, please submit a feature request.

-Some code is adapted from the "spant" package (https://cran.r-project.org/web/packages/spant/index.html).
+Information about byte location and data type is adapted from the "spant" package (https://cran.r-project.org/web/packages/spant/index.html).

 ### Features
 * Select folder or single file